CaroPattle/bicycle_data_melbourne/docs/_projects/2022-01-18-planning-permits.md

 <iframe src="/data_stories/visuals/building_permits/Permit_Volume_Bar.html" class="video-wrap full-width" height="600px"  style="border:none;"></iframe>

 Viewing the permit volume by month we can see the likely impact of the HomeBuilder scheme.
-While the building permit volume fluctuated from month to month, the highest spike of the period (12.4  thousand) occured in March 2021, which was immediately prior to the conclusion of the initiative in April of that year.
+While the building permit volume fluctuated from month to month, the highest spike of the period occured in March 2021, with 12,400 permits issued.
+This was immediately prior to the conclusion of the initiative in April of that year.

 <br>